| | |

 Compassionate Care

-Healthcare is more than identifying diseases and treating it with medication and surgery.
+Healthcare is more than identifying diseases and treating them with medication and surgery.
 People long for support.
-Helping patients should involve caring about them, spending time with them, asking questions, talking about what’s important to them and holding their hands.
+Helping patients should involve caring about them, spending time with them, asking questions, talking about what’s important to them, and holding their hands.

-Understanding a patient’s spirituality can help a physician to treat patients better.
+Understanding a patient’s spirituality can help a physician treat patients better.
 Spirituality may play a role in a patient’s understanding of their diseases and their decision to seek treatment.
-Religious convictions can also play a role in their decision making of treatment.
-Spiritual practices can be an enormous role in patients’ and their families coping.
+Religious convictions can also play a role in their decision-making of treatment.
+Spiritual practices can be an enormous role in patients’ and their families’ coping.
 Spirituality can also play an integral role in a patient’s holistic care.

-To provide compassionate care, physicians can practice compassionate presence, prove a safe zone, listen to patients’ pain, fears, hopes and dreams, obtain their spiritual history, suggest spiritual practices (eg. meditation, yoga) as appropriate, being attentive to the whole patient from a holistic point of vies including their body, mind and soul.
-Physicians don’t need to replace spiritual counselors, chaplains and other spiritual leaders, initiate prayers or other religious activities.
+To provide compassionate care, physicians can practice compassionate presence, prove a safe zone, listen to patients’ pain, fears, hopes, and dreams, obtain their spiritual history, suggest spiritual practices (eg. meditation, yoga) as appropriate, be attentive to the whole patient from a holistic point of view including their body, mind, and soul.
+Physicians don’t need to replace spiritual counselors, chaplains, and other spiritual leaders, initiate prayers or do other religious activities.
 Physicians can provide medical care for their patients while practicing compassionate care and supporting spiritual aspects of their healing.

-As a patient, you are encouraged to talk to your doctor about your spiritual beliefs and practices and discuss how it may support your health and healing.
+As a patient, you are encouraged to talk to your doctor about your spiritual beliefs and practices and discuss how they may support your health it may even promote healing.
 Be a #HealthHero and take charge of your health and engage in spiritual practices to improve your health and well-being.
 Meditation is one of the best practices you can learn to support your health and recovery.
-(13, 28, 29, 30, 31, 32, 33)

 Meditation

-Meditation is something that anyone can practice regardless of their faith, religion or spirituality.
+Meditation is something that anyone can practice regardless of their faith, religion, or spirituality.
 It can dampen the flight-or-fight mechanism in your body, lower cortisol, bring you relaxation, create more balance, and increase your physical and mental health.
-(12, 13)

 Health Benefits of Meditation